 Kathy Kasic is a director/cinematographer and Associate Professor at California State University Sacramento.
 Twenty years ago she traded researching evolutionary biology in the Ecuadorian Amazon for filmmaking.
 Since then her artistic vision and craving for adventure have brought her to film off the bow of a ship, underwater in wild mountain rivers, and on the ice fields of Greenland and Antarctica.
 Using a sensorial emphasis on place to unveil the human relationship with the natural world, her 100+ productions have appeared at international festivals, on television (BBC, Discovery, Smithsonian, PBS, National Geographic), art galleries, museums (The Hirshhorn, Portland Art Museum, The Crocker), and won numerous awards.
-Most recently, Kasic field directed for BBC's Earth Shot: Repairing Our Planet (feat.
-David Attenborough and Prince William) and directed The Lake at the Bottom of the World, a sensory vérité feature film about an international team of scientists exploring a subglacial lake 3,600 feet beneath the West Antarctic Ice Sheet.
-She has been part of three National Science Foundation grants and mentored 12 graduate students.
-She believes that filmmaking is a way to give voice to what is not voiced, to see and hear more deeply, and to foster compassion across cultures.
+Kasic field directed for BBC's Earth Shot: Repairing Our Planet (feat.
+David Attenborough and Prince William).
+She directed The Lake at the Bottom of the World, a sensory vérité feature film about an international team of scientists exploring a subglacial lake 3,600 feet beneath the West Antarctic Ice Sheet, now on Amazon/iTunes/Curiosity Stream.
+Her most recent film, The Memory of Darkness, Light, and Ice has been praised worldwide, winning “Best Environmental Filmmaking” by the Wild and Scenic Film Festival, Best Feature Documentary by the Raw Science Film Festival, and honored with screenings at AAAS, the Greenland Ice Sheet Meeting in Copenhagen, Santiago Wild in Chile, and even a screening at the US Capitol.
+It is being distributed by Arte and Amazon.

 "The first rule of the documentary filmmaker is, have the patience to observe life.
 If you are observant, if you look not only with your eyes but also with your heart, then life for sure will present you with some particular discovery.
 And then the reality recorded by you will gain an artistic point of view, become inline with art and always excite people.
 The facts and events will become old, they become history, but the feelings we felt regarding those events stay with us.
 Therefore, art is the only living bridge between people of various generations and time periods."